Kris Kross Amsterdam: Career

-Kris Kross Amsterdam originated as two brothers in 2011 in Amsterdam.
-With their name paying homage to the legendary American hip hop duo Kris Kross, they started hosting parties in Amsterdam where they began to play a mix of R&B, hip hop, twerk, trap and house.
+Kris Kross Amsterdam was started by two brothers in 2011 in Amsterdam.
+With their name paying homage to the American hip hop duo Kris Kross, they started hosting parties in Amsterdam where they began to play a mix of R&B, hip hop, twerk, trap and house.
 In 2014, MC Yuki Kempees joined them.

-In June 2015 Kris Kross Amsterdam signed a deal with dance record label Spinnin’ Records and released their debut single "Until the Morning" with MC CHOCO.
+In June 2015, Kris Kross Amsterdam signed a deal with dance record label Spinnin' Records and released their debut single "Until the Morning" with MC CHOCO.

 In February 2016, KKA dropped multiple releases on the label, catching worldwide attention.
 Amongst those releases are the international hit single "Sex" with American electronic music trio Cheat Codes, which samples the chorus from "Let's Talk About Sex"., Are You Sure?, a collaboration with British pop star Conor Maynard and American hip hop artist Ty Dolla $ign, and the most recent release with Conor and The Boy Next Door, "Whenever".
 This track originated from Shakira's "Whenever, Wherever".
 The song got over a million streams each day and charted on the Billboard Dance Chart.

 Next to making singles, they do shows worldwide.
 They hosted several stages and highlighted sets at Mysteryland (NL), Tomorrowland (BE), Parookaville (GE), Ultra Music Festival (US).

+On 12 May 2023, KKA released the single "How You Samba" alongside British rapper Tinie Tempah and Mexican singer Sofía Reyes.